nuex001/ZenonSwapProtocol/docs/LiquidityLots.md

 # Liquidity Lots - Internal Representation

-For all end-user facing interfaces CrocSwap represents both ambient and concentrated liquidity magnitudes in terms of $\sqrt{B*Q}$ where B and Q are the virtual reserves in terms of base and quote tokens for the curve, or LP position.
+For all end-user facing interfaces ZenonSwap represents both ambient and concentrated liquidity magnitudes in terms of $\sqrt{B*Q}$ where B and Q are the virtual reserves in terms of base and quote tokens for the curve, or LP position.
 Liquidity is always represented as a `uint128` type both internally and externally.

-Internally however, CrocSwap stores a truncated representation for concentrated liquidity in the context of individual ticks and liquidity positions.
+Internally however, ZenonSwap stores a truncated representation for concentrated liquidity in the context of individual ticks and liquidity positions.
 (Full precision `uint128` liquidity is still used for aggregate concentrated liquidity on any given curve.)
 This representation truncates the least significant 10 digits and the most significant 22 digits from the standard `uint128` liquidity representation.

 ![Liquidity Bits-3.jpeg](./assets/Liquidity_Bits-3.jpeg)